nickvidal/mailsheet/README.md

 - Watch the *Status* get updated row by row (from "*T1*" to "*T2*").
 - Go to your Gmail and look at the *Sent Mail* folder.
 - Go to your *Inbox* and review the MailSheet email with a summary of the results.
+- If you send the second and third templates ("*T2*" and "*T3*"), the emails will show up as a threaded conversation.

 ### Final Considerations